 Provision for Credit Losses.
-The increase of \$340.2 million, or 2,346.2%, was primarily due to a decline in Consumer Loan performance and the impact of our adoption of CECL on January 1, 2020.
+The increase of \$124.0 million, or 805.2%, was primarily due to the impact of our adoption of CECL on January 1, 2020.

 Under CECL, we are required to recognize provision for credit losses on new Consumer Loan assignments for contractual net cash flows that were not expected to be realized at the time of assignment.
 Under both CECL and our prior accounting method, we also recognize provision for credit losses for forecast changes in the amount and timing of expected future net cash flows subsequent to assignment.
 The following table summarizes the provision for credit losses for each of these components: